omunroe-com/leinwiki/Plugins.md

 -   [lein-thrush](https://github.com/technomancy/lein-thrush) Feed the return value of one task into the input of another
 -   [lein-vanity](https://github.com/dgtized/lein-vanity) Lines of code statistics for vanity's sake
 -   [lein-webrepl](https://github.com/zoka/lein-webrepl) A browser based nREPL interface
+-   [lein-whimrepl](https://github.com/malyn/lein-whimrepl) Start a REPL session in a Vim-targetable server for use with [vim-slime](https://github.com/jpalardy/vim-slime).
 -   [slamhound](http://github.com/technomancy/slamhound)† Reconstruct ns forms with needed :use/:require/:import clauses
 -   [lein-bikeshed](https://github.com/dakrone/lein-bikeshed) Notify you if your code is bad